1iveowl/ms-identity-cross-tenant-daemon/README.md

   --api-permissions $appRoleAssignReadWriteAllId=Scope
 ```

-Our app registration configuration is now completed.
-Only thing we need to do, is to get a ```client secret``` (or a certificate) that our landing page web app and our daemon need for credentialling.
+The final step we need to complete for our app registration to be complete is to get a ```client secret``` (or a certificate) that our landing page web app and our daemon will use as credentials.

 To get a client secret run this az command: